blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Dynamic Tags from Folder/Dynamic Tags from Folder.md

 Be awesome if I could say anything the regex matches this in folder path gets a converted tag based on the path to snake case.

-Could use a dataView query at the top of the page?
+Could use a DataView query at the top of the page?
 Potentially or the bottom with a template for it when it matches that regex I talked about.
 That would be dangerous to run often.
 Not really an option.
 Should only change when changes to folder structure are made.